kayreeder/elist_analysis/README.md

 <h4>Refund Rates</h4>

 - **Fill in missing 2022 data:**
   Ensure complete refund reporting to verify whether the improvement trend continues.
-- **Keep quality initiatives in place:**
-  Maintain the quality assurance checks and supplier audits that cut refund rates between 2019–2021.
 - **Use refunds as early warnings:**
   Add refund metrics to performance dashboards to spot product issues before they affect revenue.